 Some of the main beneficial qualities of salt when used in skincare are its therapeutic properties.
 In other words, salt is naturally packed with numerous minerals and elements, which potentially can enrich your skin.

-Among other benefits of using salt scrub vs sugar scrub is its ability to unclogs pores, balance skin oil production, reduce inflammation, improve skin barrier function, help with sore muscle, and antiseptic properties.
+Among other benefits of using salt scrub vs sugar scrub is the ability to unclogs pores, balance skin oil production, reduce inflammation, improve skin barrier function, help with sore muscle, and antiseptic properties.

 In conclusion, salt scrubs are best for exfoliating body and rough skin, and will benefit most those with normal, combination, blemish-prone and oily skin types.